Aika1603/bnb_jkt_2025/README.md

 - **AI Model**: Google Gemini 2.0 Flash (via Gemini API)
 - **Styling**: Tailwind CSS / Shadcn UI

-## High-Level Design
+## High-Level Design Architecture

-Arsitektur sistem mengikuti alur Input-Proses-Output yang efisien:
+The system architecture follows an efficient Input-Process-Output flow:

-1. **Data Ingestion**: Pengguna mengunggah dataset (CSV/JSON) yang berisi kolom seperti Potential Hazard, Current Controls, dan Risk Score melalui frontend React (Untuk case ini kita menggunakan seeder sebagai datasets).
+1. **Data Ingestion**: Users upload a dataset (CSV/JSON) containing columns such as Potential Hazard, Current Controls, and Risk Score through the React frontend (for this case, we use a seeder as the dataset).
-2. **AI Processing Core**: Backend Laravel menerima data ini, menyusun prompt yang sadar konteks (context-aware), dan mengirimkannya ke model Gemini.
+2. **AI Processing Core**: The Laravel backend receives this data, prepares a context-aware prompt, and sends it to the Gemini model.
-3. **Analytics Dashboard**: Respons JSON terstruktur dari Gemini diuraikan (parsed) dan dirender kembali ke pengguna, menampilkan ringkasan analisis dan rekomendasi perbaikan.
+3. **Analytics Dashboard**: The structured JSON response from Gemini is parsed and rendered back to the user, displaying analysis summaries and improvement recommendations.

 ## Requirements